 Common Doubts in Stages of Criminal Proceedings

-Often, foreign clients come to our office who have had criminal problems during their holiday (sometimes due to a theft or scam, other times due to fights or cases of gender violence), and in all cases two things occur:
+Often, foreign clients come to our office who have had criminal problems during their holiday (sometimes due to a theft or scam, other times due to fights or cases of gender violence), and in all cases two things occur.

 The last is the phase in which the trial is held.

-The second most common question which our clients present to us, as criminal lawyers in Spain, refers to the application of precautionary measures and specifically the measure of “custody” by the Spanish Courts.
-Among the elements which the judges consider for the implementation of this measure, with other aspects, is the severity of the crime, the risk of re-offending and also the risk of escape.
-In this case we have found, in practice, that being a foreign national sometimes plays against the client.
+A common question, which our clients present to us as criminal lawyers in Spain, refers to the application of precautionary measures.
+Specifically, the measure of “custody” by the Spanish Courts.
+Among the elements which the judges consider for the implementation of this measure, is the severity of the crime, the risk of re-offending and the risk of escape.
+In this case, we have found that being a foreign national sometimes plays against the client.
 This is because, in any case, there would be a greater risk of fleeing for foreign citizens.

 In reality, each case is different, and it is important to have in mind each possible outcome of a situation before choosing the route to take, as a general one cannot be applied.
 Cases such as these are taken extremely seriously by the Spanish Court of Law, and it is important to seek advice from a criminal lawyer should you be faced with a similar case.
 For example, a measure of imprisonment fixed by an investigative judge in Barcelona can face the Court of Appeal of Barcelona through the appellate (or appeals) procedure.

-For all cases, the best way to reach a resolution, for the client, is to hire a good Criminal Lawyer who will prepare the proceedings.
+For all cases, the best way to reach a resolution, for the client, is to hire a good criminal lawyer who will prepare the proceedings.

-For more information from our criminal lawyers, please do not hesitate to contact us
+For more information from our criminal lawyers, please do not hesitate to contact us.

 Disclaimer: This information in this article is not definitive, for up to date legal advice which is relevant to your case, please contact our lawyers directly.